johncollinson2001/pass-the-parcel/README.md

 # Technical Stuff
 The game was created in Unity 3D, using C# scripting.
 In order to run the code you will need to download Unity 3D.

 All game objects have their own controller.
 Collections of objects are managed by "manager" classes.
-There are some special classes such as the parcel spawner
+There are also some special classes worth paying attention to such as the parcel spawner, level generator and game ai.

 # Screenshots